 Legal category of drug: POM-V. This means that it may only be prescribed by a vet for an animal under his or her care (i.e. the vet must have seen the pet within a reasonable period of time).

-Licensing situation: This drug is not licensed for the rabbit.
-It is used widely in rabbits, however, based on lots of anecdotal data, and in the absence of a licensed product it can be used under the Cascade legislation.
+Licensing situation: This drug is not licensed for rabbits.
+It is used widely in rabbits; however, based on lots of anecdotal data and in the absence of a licensed product, it can be used under the Cascade legislation.
 No drug is 100% safe, and you and your vet should discuss dosing, possible risks and benefits at the time.

 Formulations: There is a suspension for cats and a more concentrated one for dogs, as well as tablets, injections and sprays.
 The spray hasn’t been used much with rabbits, and tablets, whilst they can be used in rabbits, are more difficult to give than a liquid.
 It is probably because of the tasty liquid formulation that this drug has been used so widely in rabbits.
 As a very general rule, the cat suspension is not concentrated enough for any but the smallest rabbits, so the dog one is usually used.

-Do not alter the dosage that your vet has prescribed without discussing this with your vet first.
+Do not alter the dosage your vet has prescribed without discussing this with your vet first.